-Weddings can be elaborate and very expensive or they can be fairly simple and affordable.
-The decision about a wedding budget is one that needs to be made by the bride and groom and their families-together.
+Weddings can be elaborate and very expensive, or they can be fairly simple and affordable, made doubly so if you hire a planner instead of doing it yourself.
+The decision about a wedding budget is one that needs to be made by the bride and groom and their families, together.
 While tradition dictates that the bride's family covers most of the expenses of a wedding, that tradition is not necessarily relevant today.
 Particularly with marriages that occur after the bride and groom are educated and established, many of today's weddings are primarily financed by the bride and groom themselves.
 In other cases, the traditional divisions of responsibilities for wedding expenses are more flexible than ever.

-About half the cost of a wedding will be for the reception.
-This includes the cost of the venue, the catering, the clothing (except the wedding dress) and associated costs.
+- About half the cost of a wedding will go towards the reception.
+This includes the cost of the venue, the catering, the clothing (except for the wedding dress) and associated costs.
 These costs can be managed by scaling the reception appropriately, by determining what food will be served, and by selecting an affordable venue and decorating scheme.

-Photography is more expensive than you may think.
-Most fathers I know have had some "sticker shock" from the costs associated with a good wedding photographer.
+- Photography is more expensive than you may think.
 Currently, you can expect to spend around $2,500 or more for a photographer, including proofs of the photos.
 Enlargements and an album will be added to the base price.

 - Set a total budget amount that the parties can afford for the wedding, and live within the budget.